Skip to content

 • Last-writer-wins on duplicate names.
 React effect cleanup is asynchronous; a fast re-render can attempt to register "foo" before Chrome processed the prior abort().
 The wrapper detects the resulting duplicate-name error, queues a microtask retry, and tracks ownership so a stale registration can’t squat the name.

-• One AbortController per call. registerTool and registerTools both return a single cleanup function that aborts the underlying controller, unregistering every tool registered in that call atomically.
+• One AbortController per call. registerTool returns a cleanup function that aborts the underlying controller and unregisters the tool.

 Annotations communicate intent to the agent.
 WebMCP exposes shorthand flags (readOnly, destructive) plus a raw annotations passthrough that merges on top: